This page includes a list of seminars that I have either organized or co-organized (co-organizers are always listed).

 - Fall 2011—Spring 2012 “Gauge Theory Student Seminar” co-organized with Brian Sulkow of CUNY Graduate Center.

 - Fall 2011 “Categories and Linear Algebra.”
 Notes available here (warning: these were scratch notes and contain several errors)

-I am part of Mahmoud Zeinalian’s group on algebraic topology, K-theory, and cohomology theories.
+I was part of Mahmoud Zeinalian’s group on algebraic topology, K-theory, and cohomology theories.

 The Gauge theory student seminar was my way of learning the content of John C. Baez’ and Javier P. Muniain’s book “Gauge Fields, Knots and Gravity,” but we also focused on many other aspects.
 One of the goals of the seminar was to bring math and physics students together.
 Students always gave talks.
 Participants/speakers included Brian Sulkow, Byungdo Park, Steven Vayl, Ryan Abrahams, Ugur Guney, Kai Luo, Axel Corbero, Franklin Lee, Josiah Sugarman, and myself.

 The Mathematical Physics Student Seminars and related were the children of the Gauge Theory Student Seminar.
 However, the spirit of the seminar remained the same bringing math and physics students together.
 As of Spring 2015, I am no longer an organizer of the seminar leaving my duties to younger students.

 The Foundations of Physics Seminar is an informal meeting of students to discuss issues at the foundations of physics.
 At the beginning, this seminar was started by Ryan Abrahams of CUNY York College.
 Later, I took over, and even later, Marcelo Nomura of CUNY City College co-organized it with me.